 Home insurance deductibles are per incident.
 So unlike with, say, medical insurance, where once you meet your annual deductible you’re set for the rest of the year, when it comes to home insurance you’ll need to pay a deductible each time you file a claim.

-For this reason, Replacement Cost Value, or Extended Replacement Cost Value are better choices to cover damage to your home.
+For this reason, Replacement Cost Value, or Extended Replacement Cost Value are better choices to cover damage to your place.

 Extended replacement cost provides extra protection – usually a set percentage above your policy’s limits to rebuild your home.
 This would guard against sudden increases in costs to repairs.

 As you might’ve guessed, there’s a no one-size-fits-all answer.
-When figuring out how much coverage you need, you’ll need to factor in the following:
+If you’re wondering how much homeowners insurance do you need, you’ll need to factor in the following:

 Current construction costs

 In case your home needs to be rebuilt from the ground up, how much would it cost?
 You’ll need to factor in the costs of local construction, the square footage of your home, the type of materials used, special features, and the style of your house.
 Let’s not forget inflation, which may affect the cost of rebuilding your home.

 When it comes to coverage limits for structural damage, remember that you base it on the cost to rebuild your home, not the actual market value of your home.
 So if your house has a market value of $1 million, but costs $300,000 to rebuild it, you’ll need $300,000 in coverage.